CF20852/pi-temp-hum-graphing-server/README.md

 * server4.js - NodeJS server, returns temperature as JSON, logs to database and serves other static files
 * temphum_logr4.htm - example client front-end showing time-series from database records
 * build_database4.sh - shell script to create database schema
+* run_rtl433.sh - runs the rtl_433 demodulator to update the Acurite readings in temp.json
+* thserver.service - starts the server on boot and restarts it if necessary

 Dependencies
 ------------